josdejong/typed-function/README.md

     and so could be deceived by another object with the same property, although the property is chosen so that's unlikely to happen unintentionally.

--   `typed.addType(type: {name: string, test: function, ignored?: boolean} [, beforeObjectTest=true]): void`
+-   `typed.addType(type: {name: string, test: function, [, beforeObjectTest=true]): void`

     Add a new type.
-A type object contains a name and a test function, and optionally an ignored flag which defaults to false and specifies whether tye type should initially be ignored.
+A type object contains a name and a test function.
     The order of the types determines in which order function arguments are type-checked, so for performance it's important to put the most used types first.
-All types are added to the Array `typed.types`.
+Also, if one type is contained in another, it should likely precede it in the type order so that it won't be masked in type testing.

     Example: